jbuehl/homealone/docs/README.scheduler.md

 # Homealone scheduler

-The Scheduler allows for the states of Homealone Controls to be set at various times.
+The Scheduler manages the states of Homealone Controls based on times.

 ### Scheduler classes
 These classes are inherited from the core and extra resource classes to implement functions of the Scheduler.